swiftly-solution/documentation/docgen/output/events/gameevents/onhelicoptergrenadepuntmiss.md

 ---

 # OnHelicopterGrenadePuntMiss
-This event is triggered when helicopter_grenade_punt_miss is triggered
+This event is triggered when helicopter_grenade_punt_miss is triggered.
 ::: tabs
 @tab Lua
 ```lua